algorandfoundation/algokit-utils-ts/docs/capabilities/debugging.md

 Refer to the [algokit-utils-ts-debug](https://github.com/algorandfoundation/algokit-utils-ts-debug) for more details on how to activate the addon package with `algokit-utils` in your project.

-> Note: Config also contains a set flags that affect behaviour of [algokit-utils-ts-debug](https://github.com/algorandfoundation/algokit-utils-ts-debug).
+> Note: Config also contains a set of flags that affect behaviour of [algokit-utils-ts-debug](https://github.com/algorandfoundation/algokit-utils-ts-debug).
 Those include `projectRoot`, `traceAll`, `traceBufferSizeMb`, and `maxSearchDepth`.
 Refer to addon package documentation for details.

 ### Why are the debug utilities in a separate package?